JiLiZART/ng4-mst-example/PITCHME.md

 ---

-The types.model type declaration is used to describe the shape of an object.
-Other built-in types include arrays, maps, primitives etc. See the types overview.
-The type information will be used for both.
+The `types.model` type declaration is used to describe the shape of an object.
+Other built-in types include arrays, maps, primitives etc.

 ---